trondr/NMultiTool/README.md

 InstallUtil               InstallUtil processes specified .NET assemblies and
                           executes Install or Uninstall on the installer classes defined in the assemblies.
+SplitIco                  Split an icon file into multiple images

 Commands and parameters:
 ------------------------